Adithya-Jayan/My-Blog-files/Handwriting Recognition Blog/Blog.md

 The dataset for training the model was available as the [EMNIST](https://www.nist.gov/itl/products-and-services/emnist-dataset) dataset of handwritten letters and digits.

 The CNN was trained on the dataset and the model was saved as a json file for further importing.

+### Replacing each letter in a different handwriting

+The set of letters for the seconfd handwriting was created as a single image.
+The set was again segmented into a set of reference characters using the same algorithm as above.
+The set was then labelled and stored.

+The recognized labels of the handwritten letters were matched with the new letters and the letters were concatenated to from the new iamge of new handwriting.